QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 estimates the average breach at $4.45M, and Verizon's *Data Breach Investigations Report* shows that detection time is the single biggest predictor of total damage.
-Signature-based NIDS (Snort, Suricata) only catch known attacks, which is why two decades of research have gone into learning-based detection.
+Signature-based NIDS (Snort, Suricata only catches known attacks, which is why two decades of research have gone into learning-based detection.

 ### 1.2 How this fits the course

-The project hits the three layers we covered in CS 210:
+The project hits the three layers I covered in CS 210:

 * Data management.
 A normalized 3NF schema, dimension tables, surrogate keys, indexes, joins, views, and parameterized queries.